 “You know it doesn’t.”
 A flash of those amber eyes at him whilst taking another swipe and lick of the sweet fluffy cream.
 “Maybe I just want somebody to shave my legs for me and paint my toenails.”

 Kandy knew Miguel was testing her.
 He was waiting to hear something specific.
-Though it seemed lighthearted and flirty, she was convinced he would take whatever her response was very seriously.
-So much so it was likely to influence whether he’d continue on with her.
+Though it seemed lighthearted and flirty, she was convinced he would take whatever her response was very serious.
+So much so it was likely to influence whether he’d continue with her.
 Try as she might to take a guess, Kandy decided it best to keep things as honest as possible.
 Again, there was the nagging feeling he would know the instant she tried to lie.

 “I thought we got past thinkin’ I was gonna pull a cum and run.
 All this talkin’ about forever and lifetimes we’ve been doin’.”